 It’s very important to keep in mind that:

-- Mixed infections with SMV or other viruses can result is significantly more severe symptoms and yield loss.
+Mixed infections with SMV or other viruses can result in significantly more severe symptoms and yield loss.

 One of the few practical ways of managing this virus is the selection and use of resistant varieties of soybeans.
 It would be the most effective way because the main source of infection is introducing already infected seeds into your fields.
 It is not a promising idea to plant in the later stages due to the higher populations of the soybean aphid at this time of the season.
 The probability of transmission to young seedlings in the initial stages is higher and most likely will cause the greatest risk of yield loss and reduced seed quality, compared to infection later in the season.

 A study in Iowa and Wisconsin was conducted to determine if a foliar application of insecticide recommended for decreasing aphid populations would also reduce disease caused by soybean mosaic virus.
 The study concluded that insecticide does not eliminate the impact of aphid species immigrating into the soybean field from transmitting the virus.

 Bean pod mottle virus is generally less common than SMV but can severely lower soybean yield in infected fields.
 BPMV causes a mottling of the leaves, leaf distortion, and mottled seed.
 Virus transmission through seed is very low, generally less than 0.01 %.
 Several species of leaf-feeding beetles, including bean leaf beetles, can transmit BPMV.

 Like SMV, hot temperatures limit BPMV symptom expression, whereas cool temperatures enhance the development of leaf symptoms.
 The presence of leaf symptoms is usually associated with mottled and crinkled leaves.
 However, be aware that leaf symptoms are not a consistent indicator of virus infection.
 Mottled and crinkled leaves can also be caused by herbicide injury or nutrient deficiencies.